Munich: Heilig Blut

 Scheinerstraße 12, Munich, Germany

-Since the turn of the century, the Munich-Bogenhausen district had been growing and with it the Catholic parish of St. George.
+Since the turn of the century, the Munich-Bogenhausen district had been growing, as had the Catholic parish of St. George.

-After various locations for the construction of a new church had already been examined before the outbreak of the First World War, the city of Munich finally donated a plot of land to the parish on what was then Secchiplatz.
+After examining various locations for a new church before the outbreak of World War I, the city of Munich finally donated a plot of land to the parish on Secchiplatz.

 Hans Döllgast

-It was not until 1934 that the church was completed according to the plans of the architect Hans Döllgast, who at that time held a lectureship at the Technical University of Munich.
+The church was not completed according to the plans of architect Hans Döllgast until 1934.
+At that time, Döllgast held a lectureship at the Technical University of Munich.

-Heavily damaged during World War II, the church was rebuilt in 1950, again under the direction of Hans Döllgast.
+Heavily damaged during World War II, the church was rebuilt in 1950 under Döllgast’s direction once more.

 Heilig Blut Church

-The groundbreaking for the new building took place in March 1934, the foundation stone was laid in May of the same year, and the church was consecrated in November 1934.
+Groundbreaking for the new building took place in March 1934.
+The foundation stone was laid in May of that year, and the church was consecrated in November.

-Above all, the white, unadorned wall surfaces represent a modern architectural concept in their simplicity and straightness.
+The white, unadorned wall surfaces, in particular, represent a modern architectural concept through their simplicity and straightness.

-The windowless gable front with the main entrance is decorated with a mosaic by Günther Grassmann.
+The windowless gable front, which contains the main entrance, is adorned with a Günther Grassmann mosaic.

-It is made of cut natural stones and shows two angels holding the Veil of Veronica with his image.
+Made of cut natural stones, it depicts two angels holding the Veil of Veronica bearing his image.

-In the corner is the coat of arms of Munich Archbishop and Cardinal Michael von Faulhaber.
+The coat of arms of Munich Archbishop and Cardinal Michael von Faulhaber is in the corner.

 Interior

-The interior of the three-nave hall church is a single light and rectilinear hall divided by fourteen slender round columns of formwork-rough concrete, which in turn originally supported a flat stucco ceiling.
+The interior of the three-nave hall church is a single, light, and rectilinear hall.
+It is divided by fourteen slender, round, formwork-rough concrete columns, which originally supported a flat, stucco ceiling.

-The bell tower was once designed as a spire.
+The bell tower was designed to have a spire.

-The tower and stucco ceiling were destroyed in a bombing raid in October 1943.
+Both the tower and the stucco ceiling were destroyed in a bombing raid in October 1943.

 Reconstruction

-Reconstruction began as early as 1950 under the architectural direction of Hans Döllgast.
+Reconstruction began in 1950 under the direction of architect Hans Döllgast.

-The belfry, which had been lower than the gable line of the church in the former spire, was set 10 meters higher and the tower was finished with a gable roof.
+The belfry, which had previously been lower than the church’s gable line, was raised 10 meters and finished with a gable roof.

 Heilig Blut Church, 1932-1934.
 Architect: Hans Döllgast.
 Photo: Daniela Christmann